davidvalenzuelas/improved-max-value-entropy-search/README.md

 # Improved Max-value Entropy Search

-This repository contains the code developed for the Bachelor's Thesis **"Optimización Bayesiana mediante Entropía del Máximo Valor Mejorada"**, authored by **David Ángel Valenzuela Sánchez** and **Daniel Hernández-Lobato** at the **Universidad Autónoma de Madrid**.
+This repository contains the code developed for the Bachelor's Thesis "Optimización Bayesiana mediante Entropía del Máximo Valor Mejorada", authored by David Ángel Valenzuela Sánchez and Daniel Hernández-Lobato at the Universidad Autónoma de Madrid.

-The project implements and compares Bayesian optimization strategies based on max-value entropy.
+The project implements and compares Bayesian optimization strategies based on Max-value entropy.
 In particular, it includes:

 * **MES**, based on a Gaussian truncation approximation.
 * **MES+**, the proposed method, which replaces the local Gaussian truncation approximation with a modified variational sparse Gaussian process.
 * **Random search**, used as a baseline strategy.

 The experiments are performed on synthetic black-box optimization problems sampled from Gaussian process priors.
-The objective is to compare the behaviour of these acquisition functions inside a Bayesian optimization loop.
+The objective is to compare the behaviour of these acquisition functions inside a BO loop.

 ## Repository structure